 You do have to be careful not to overcook the salmon.
 Overcooking results in a dry and stringy flesh that’s just not as pleasant to eat.
-I cook my salmon at 400 degrees for about 15 minutes.
+I bake salmon at 400 degrees for 15 minutes.
 There seem to be varying schools of thought on this, utilizing various cooking temperatures and times, but this method has always yielded a moist and tender salmon for me, that’s light pink in color and never overcooked.

+Eating salmon is healthy and delicious, full of protein and omega-3s.
 While this flavor combo happens to be one of my favorites, you can use other simple options such as fresh lemon with parsley or dill or just salt and pepper.

 There are generally two types of salmon available in my grocery store (and likely in yours, too) Wild Caught and Farm Raised.
 But what’s the difference?

 - Raised in aquatic farming types of operations, rather than in the wild.

 - Higher in fat, which gives it a milder flavor and makes it a little more forgiving if you overcook it a little.

 - Typically cheaper than other varieties of salmon.

 - Like the name says, this type of salmon is caught fisherman style out in the big ol’ ocean.